Alice Body is a writer and occasional illustrator based in Darwin.

 In late 2012/early 2013 Alice was contracted by the Territory’s peak representative body for musicians, MusicNT, to coordinate an exciting project on MusicNT’s new and improved website.
 Named ‘The Green Room’, the resource sources advice from a range of different perspectives in the music industry to assist in the professional development of local musicians.
 Established musicians such as Jae Laffer of The Panics and experienced industry professionals such as Heath Johns of Universal Music Publishing provided pearls of wisdom.
 You can check it out here.

-At the moment Alice has been offered the fantastic opportunity do some communications work for Charles Darwin University’s Research Institute for the Environment and Livelihoods (RIEL).
-Her work largely consists of interviewing RIEL’s researchers about their projects and uploading articles to the organisation’s blog.
+In 2013 Alice took up the opportunity do some communications work for Charles Darwin University’s Research Institute for the Environment and Livelihoods (RIEL).
+Her work largely consists of tagging along on fieldtrips, interviewing RIEL’s researchers about their projects and updating organisation’s blog.

 Stay tuned, or follow.